openstack/charm-ceph-iscsi/README.md

 See file `config.yaml` for the full list of options, along with their descriptions and default values.

+## Ceph BlueStore compression

+This charm supports [BlueStore inline compression][ceph-bluestore-compression] for its associated Ceph storage pool(s).
+The feature is enabled by assigning a compression mode via the `bluestore-compression-mode` configuration option.
+The default behaviour is to disable compression.

+The efficiency of compression depends heavily on what type of data is stored in the pool and the charm provides a set of configuration options to fine tune the compression behaviour.

+**Note**: BlueStore compression is supported starting with Ceph Mimic.

 ## Deployment

 We are assuming a pre-existing Ceph cluster.